 b.
 Furnishing or preparing tangible personal property consumed on the premises of the person furnishing or preparing the property or consumed at the place at which the property is furnished or prepared.

 c.
-A transaction in which the possession of the property is transferred but the seller retains title or security for the payment of the consideration.
+A transaction in which the possession of the tangible personal property or certain digital property is transferred but the seller retains title or security for the payment of the consideration.

 d.
 A lease or rental.

 h.
 Any other item subject to tax under this Article.